ensdomains/docs/dapp-developer-guide/ens-as-nft.md

 # ENS as NFT

 Since the .eth registrar migration in 2019, second level .eth names (eg: `alice` in `alice.eth`) are ERC721 (unwrapped) or ERC1155 (wrapped) NFTs, meaning that they can be transferred in the same fashion as other NFTs.
+Wrapped subdomains are also ERC1155 NFTs.
 To learn more about wrapped names, see [GitHub](https://github.com/ensdomains/ens-contracts/tree/master/contracts/wrapper).

 ## Deriving tokenId from ENS name

 Depending on the contract you're working with, the process for deriving it's tokenId may be different.

-To derive the ERC721 tokenId of a second level .eth name in the [base registrar](https://etherscan.io/address/0x57f1887a8BF19b14fC0dF6Fd9B2acc9Af147eA85), use the uint256 representation of the hash of the label (`nick` for `nick.eth`).
+To derive the ERC721 tokenId of a second level .eth name in the [base registrar](https://etherscan.io/address/0x57f1887a8BF19b14fC0dF6Fd9B2acc9Af147eA85), use the uint256 representation of the hash of the label (eg: `nick` for `nick.eth`).

 ```javascript
 const ethers = require('ethers') // v5